Privacy policy

 Scope

-- All UKRIO-owned desktop computers, laptop computers and portable memory devices are encrypted and require a password to decrypt the contents.
-UKRIO use Bitlocker for this, it is password protected encryption. https://learn.microsoft.com/en-us/windows/security/operating-system-security/data-protection/bitlocker/
+- UKRIO-owned devices, such as desktop computers, laptop computers and portable memory devices are also encrypted and require a password to decrypt the contents.
+UKRIO use Bitlocker for this, it is password protected encryption: (https://learn.microsoft.com/en-us/windows/security/operating-system-security/data-protection/bitlocker/)

 - UKRIO-owned computers are further password-protected, with each user given a unique password.
 Users are given ‘administrator’ rights only when required by their duties.

-- Human resources, payroll and accounts payable information: these functions are carried out on behalf of UKRIO by staff of the Sussex Innovation Centre (SINC, www.sinc.co.uk).
-Information relating to these functions is held in the SINC office, to a similar standard as above.
+- Human resources, payroll and accounts payable information: these functions are carried out on behalf of UKRIO by a third-party accountancy and payroll provider, Sussex Innovation Centre (SINC, sinc.co.uk ).

-- UKRIO uses Stripe as a payment processor, data is retained in accordance with their Privacy Policy: Privacy Policy (stripe.com).
+- Payment processing is handled by Stripe ; data is retained in accordance with their Privacy Policy: Privacy Policy (stripe.com).

 How long do we keep information for

-The retention schedule for records relating to UKRIO’s Advisory Service is given below:
+The retention schedule for records relating to UKRIO’s services, including subscriptions, Advisory Services, events and training, is given below:

 * Note that retention for a longer period may be appropriate:

 - If the enquiry/ request for assistance concerned a situation that may have required immediate action to prevent further risk or harm to research participants, patients or other persons, improper treatment of animal subjects of research, improper use or storage of human tissue, materials or personal data, or negative environmental consequences.
-For further information, see the UKRIO Protocol for responding to requests for assistance, available from: http://www.ukrio.org/wp-content/uploads/UKRIO-Protocol-for-responding-to-requests-for-assistance-2013.pdf
+For further information, see the UKRIO Protocol for responding to requests for assistance, available from: Protocol for responding to requests for assistance

 - If the enquiry/ request for assistance involved, or was reported to (by any party), a statutory regulator, the Police or other body with a legal responsibility to address the matter in question.